shimizukawa/django-multiple-type-user-auth/README.md

 # django-multiple-type-user-auth
 PoC django multiple type user authentication

+## What I want to do

+* I want to completely separate user model of front-side users and Django Admin users.
+* Both authentication for user types must use Django's standard authentication mechanism.
+* Front-side users have multiple user type, so I want to manage them separately on the Django Admin.

+## Constraints

+* Django's authentication mechanism cannot handle multiple user types in a project (only one user table can be used for authentication)

+  * "Django doesn't have multiple users" -- [django best approach for creating multiple type users](https://stackoverflow.com/a/25842236)
+  * "First of all, you cannot make multiple authentication user base for a project." -- [python - Django 1.8, Multiple Custom User Types - Stack Overflow](https://stackoverflow.com/a/31103029)

 ## Concept

+* Invoke server processes with separated [settings.AUTH_USER_MODEL](https://docs.djangoproject.com/en/2.2/topics/auth/customizing/#substituting-a-custom-user-model) to specify the different user model to be used for authentication on the front-side and the Django Admin.
+* Front-side user types are treated as separate models by [Multi Table Inheritance](https://docs.djangoproject.com/en/2.2/topics/db/models/#multi-table-inheritance), which inherits the authentication model.

+## Spec

-* Two user models as: "Admin User" and "Front User".
+* Two user models for authentication is: `User` and `FrontUser`.
-* "Admin User" can only login "Django Admin".
+* `User` can only login "Django Admin".
-* "Front User" can only login "Front site".
+* `FrontUser` can only login "Front site".
-* "Front User" have two kind of concrete user types as "Customer" and "Supporter".
+* `FrontUser` have two kind of concrete user types as `CustomerUser` and `SupporterUser`.
-* "Customer" can access customer's views.
+* `CustomerUser` can access customer's views.
-* "Supporter" can access supporter's views.
+* `SupporterUser` can access supporter's views.

 ## Setup

 ```
 $ pip install -r requirements.txt
 $ python apps/manage.py migrate
-$ python apps/manage.py createsuperuser  # for admin user
+$ USER_MODEL=admin python apps/manage.py createsuperuser  # for admin user
 ```

 ## Invocation